VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

 ## Current limitations

 - Necessarily uniform routers
-- Arbiter can't modify the `Data`, only the `FlitHeader`
-- Router are necessarily deterministic
+- Routers are necessarily deterministic
-- Router only have one initial state
+- Routers only have one initial state

+## Design choices

+- We have embedded the `FlitHeader` into the `Noc` definition to allow refinement.
+We could consider relying on the user to embed it into `Data`, but we wouldn't be able to compare multiple `Noc` implementation this way